FerchusGames/FerchusGames.github.io/content/blog/how-to-turn-youtube-into-the-ultimate-sentence-mining-platform/index.md

 ![Subtitles Generated by Migaku](images/subs.png)

 {{< alert >}}
-If the video has manually-created closed captions, don't generate subtitles as they will be less accurate.
+If a video has manual subtitles, don't generate new ones as they'll be less accurate.
 {{< /alert >}}

 ### Don't Worry About Skipping Videos

-There's one advantage of using YouTube over series, anime and manga that I haven't heard anyone mention before and that is that, for the most part, videos on the platform don't follow a strict linear narrative progression, so, unless you are watching something like a playthrough series, you don't have to worry at all about skipping a video if:
+Unlike series or manga, YouTube videos usually aren't connected.
+Unless you are watching something like a playthrough series, you don't have to worry at all about skipping a video if:

 1. You're not feeling interested in it.
 2. There aren't enough recommended sentences to reach your daily objective in the time you have.